smithwrinch/physical_computing/README.md

 In this week I learned how to use eagle to design circuit boards.
 This encoded prototype circuit board could then be printed using a shop such as https://aisler.eu/.
 I also learned about the very powerful Nano 33 BLE Sense, and all the sensors it has on the tiny board.
 ### Lab 01
 *Create a PCB using Eagle*
+Following a tutorial I created a basic arduino uno shield with help from the SparkFun Eagle library

 ### Lab 02
 *Learn the sensors of the Arduino Nano 33 Sense BLE* \
 #### The thermometer, barometer, and humidity sensor